Blog · New York · Visiting the World Trade Center Oculus at Ground Zero

 Inside the Oculus NYC with views of New York skyscrapers

-Of course, we recommend spending longer at Ground Zero than the time it takes to catch a ride to your next destination.
-Visiting this corner of New York is a must on any visit to the city.
-The 9/11 Memorial and the nearby museum tell the story of September 11th in a way that’s compelling yet filled with hope, and the new World Trade Center, including the Oculus, is very much part of that story.
+Of course, we recommend spending time at Ground Zero rather than just passing through to catch a ride to your next destination.
+Be sure to see the 9/11 Memorial and the 9/11 Museum, which tell the story of September 11th through artifacts and from different perspectives.
+And the new World Trade Center and Oculus buildings represent a new beginning that rose from that story.

 We’d be happy to show you around on a tour of Ground Zero.
-Each of our guides has a personal connection to 9/11, so you’ll leave understanding the events of that day in 2001 — and everything that happened in its wake — in a new way.
-You can simply tour Ground Zero, starting at St. Paul’s Chapel and ending at the 9/11 Memorial.
-You can also add on a visit to the museum or the One World Observatory (located at Freedom Tower) or both.
+All our guides have personal connections to 9/11, so you’ll leave understanding what it was like to be in NYC on September 11th, 2001.
+You can simply tour Ground Zero, starting at St. Paul’s Chapel and ending at the 9/11 Memorial, or you can add on a visit to the museum or One World Observatory (or both).

-Guide tip: If you’d like to do everything, including seeing the Oculus, we recommend at least 4-5 hours.
-That way you won’t feel rushed, and you’ll have time to explore each of these sites fully.
+Guide tip: If you’d like to do everything, you’ll need at least 4-5 hours so that you have time to explore each site fully.